Fire and rescue services

 Get medical advice if you have a fever, muscle pain, rash or severe headache.

-Lassa fever is spread through contact with rodents or body fluids of infected people.
+Lassa fever is spread through contact with rodents or bodily fluids of infected people.
 To protect yourself:

 Common waterborne, foodborne and other infectious diseases include: